jguss45/3DPortfolio/README.md

 3D Portfolio Website Using React.js and Three.js

-I created this portfolio website both to help showcase my experience as well as practice with incorporating 3D graphics and animations using three.js.
+I created this portfolio website both to help showcase my experience as well as practice with incorporating 3D graphics and animations using Three.js.

-Technologies used to build this project were
+Technologies used to build this project include React.js,
 Three.js,
-React.js,
-TailwindCSS,
 Framer Motion,
-React Three Fiber
+React Three Fiber,
+TailwindCSS

-Currently live at josephguss.com
+Website is currently live at josephguss.com